 We take this as meaning the ability to turn off a main/primary road onto a side road, turn from a side road onto the main/primary road and where the junctions are managed by lights or stop bars, to make judgements on whether it is safe to pull out automatically.

 The navigation of roundabouts is more than the ability to drive around a roundabout when continuing to travel along the same road.
 Some owners have allowed their cars to continue on AP and the car has treated the roundabout as simply a series of bends in the road, the car is almost unaware they have passed through a junction.
-We believe to meet this criteria and car needs to stop or at least slow, check it's safe to enter the roundabout, obey appropriate lane discipline and exit at the desired point from the roundabout.
-We are yet to see anything approaching this type of capability.
+We believe to meet this criteria the car needs to stop or at least slow, check it's safe to enter the roundabout, obey appropriate lane discipline and exit at the desired point from the roundabout.
+The Beta FSD release, which is in very limited hands, has shown some of this capability but it is not on general release.

 This is effectively the advanced summon feature which has been available in some countries for a number of months.
 There is a caveat in that Summon currently only retrieves the car from a parking spot and does not seek out and park the car in an available parking lot.
 The parking aspects are almost there in principal as park assist features do currently exist but these are not yet implemented as part of summon.
 We'd suggest the building blocks are all largely present, however these are neither currently all integrated nor particularly reliable.